Modern Classic Pictures

 In 2007, applying all the lessons he had learned in the previous 14 years about building a film from the inside out, he produced his first feature production.
 180 films’ critically acclaimed WWII drama 'Everyman’s War', explores the heroic events of decorated veteran Don Smith's courage and struggle between duty and desire.
 The bio-pic was released in 2009 and is still finding fans worldwide today.
 With the goal of creating a globally competitive brand, he spent the next few years developing a slate of projects heavily focused on herioc family fare.
 'Blue Lights', a family feature based on the Young Adult book “Invasion of the Blue Lights”, by Ruth Glick is one of those projects.

-James recently ended a 6 year term on the board of the Oregon Media Production Association where he developed, chaired and co-produced the first two NW Film Financing seminars, designed specifically to raise the business acumen of NW producers to compete on a global playing field.
+James held a 6 year term on the board of the Oregon Media Production Association where he developed, chaired and co-produced the first two NW Film Financing seminars, designed specifically to raise the business acumen of NW producers to compete on a global playing field.
 As a founding member of the Oregon Producers Alliance, he drafted and wrote the proposal for the Indigenous Oregon Production Incentive Fund (iOPIF) as a way to incentivize growth of local and economically viable production companies.
 The iOPIF rebate is now an integral part of Oregon's solid program of film incentives and has achieved the stated goal of evolving local professional filmmakers and producers into market players.

 When he’s not making films, he can usually be found watching them; or plotting the completion of his rotary-wing flight training.
 There is also a script based on his experiences as a founding member of the Army's elite 3rd Ranger Battalion (Fort Benning, GA) simmering on the back burner.